Don’t have time to read the Guide now? We’ll email you a PDF copy.

 Financial Ombudsman Service (FOS) – The Financial Ombudsman Service, or FOS, was created by the Financial Services and Markets Act of 2000.
 It helps to settle disputes between financial services firms and retail clients.
 A spread bettor might, for example, contact the FOS if it has a problem with withdrawal requests made to a spread betting company.

 Financial Services Compensation Scheme (FSCS) – Spread betting firms are required to contribute to the FSCS, which was also created by the Financial Services and Markets Act 2000.
-The FSCS provides investors who trade with licensed firms financial compensation – up to a maximum of £50,000 – in the event that the firm ceases operations or is otherwise unable to meet its financial obligations to clients.
+The FSCS provides investors who trade with licensed firms financial compensation – up to a maximum of £50,000 – in the event that the firm ceases operations or is otherwise unable to meet its financial obligations to clients and segregation of client funds has been neglected.

 In order for a spread betting firm to be licensed and authorised by the FCA to operate in the UK, it must abide by several key regulations that govern trading firms in the financial services industry.